cjeon/AndroidStudyNotes/Best Practices for Interaction and Engagement.md

 3. Increment its progress.
 4. When progress is full, notify user with "progress done!"

+Note: Updating should be done in the background thread.
+RXjava can come in handy.

 ``` java
 public void getFixedDurationProgressNotification(View view) {
     // Make normal notification builder w/ setProgress(1,0,false)